');

 About Merrill, WI

-Merrill is a small community in Wisconsin with a population of 9,224 residents.
-The median household income is $49,947 per year, which is below the national average.
-The median age in Merrill is 43.4 years.
+Merrill is a small town located in Wisconsin with a population of 9,224 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $49,947 per year, which is 34% below the national median of $75,149.
+The median age of 43.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Merrill, WI